Supporting Your Teenager With Cancer

-Secondary schools can also be large and spread out which can be difficult if your teen has physical problems or suffers from fatigue.
+Secondary schools can also be large and spread out, which can be difficult if your teen has physical problems or suffers from fatigue.
 Talk with the school about letting your teen leave class early if they need to.
 This will give them more time to get to their next lesson and help them avoid the rush of other students.

 Talk with your teen's school about any rules that may need flexibility.
 Rules such as not wearing hats may need relaxing if your teen has lost their hair.

-How the health school can help
+How can the health school help my teen with cancer?

 Your teen's health school teacher will discuss with you and your teen any concerns you may have about your teen returning to their school.
 They can organise a meeting with key staff at the school.
 They can then discuss with the school whether your teen will need to begin part-time, how their timetable might look, and what support the school might be able to offer.